willforsyth/willforsyth.github.io/dev/_posts/2017-06-03-step2-how-to-launch-a-product-define.md

 ### How might we

 Some key how might we discussion points.
-These are the ones that will be take a bit more planning to fulfill.
+These are some possible questions that we need to solve.

 - How might we ensure genuine products
 - How might we create a community
 - How might we ensure all transactions are safe and secure
 - How might we make it exclusive
+- How might we stop the need for queuing

 > ### Methods I will revisit after I have a MVP to test